entrope/srnx/Succinct_RINEX.md

 file-level digest to detect accidental corruption of the file.

 Each chunk is identified by a four-byte tag (FOURCC).
-The length of the chunk payload follows the FOURCC tag, allowing for easy processing and walking of the file.
+The length of the chunk payload follows the FOURCC tag, allowing quick seeks to chunks.
+The chunk payload follows the payload length.
 After the chunk payload is an optional per-chunk digest; when present, this is calculated over the concatenation of the FOURCC, the payload length, and the payload.